technologiestiftung/pixelwelt/README.md

 # CityLAB Pixelwelt

 This map shows the CityLAB Berlin as a pixel world and is mentioned to be its digital twin.
-The map was ist based on the starter kit of [WorkAdventure](https://workadventu.re).
+The map is based on the starter kit of [WorkAdventure](https://workadventu.re).

 **To visit the map and chat with others follow the [Link to the CityLAB Pixelwelt](https://play.workadventu.re/_/global/technologiestiftung.github.io/pixelwelt/map.json)**